-Today’s post is an excerpt from the book What’s the Story?
+Today’s post is an excerpt from my book, What’s the Story?
 Building Blocks for Fiction Writing.
 This is from chapter one, “Characters.”
 Enjoy!

 We see ourselves in a story’s characters.
-We see people we know—people we love, people we hate, people we fear, and people we want to emulate.
+We see people we know—people we love, people we hate, people we fear, people we admire, and people we want to emulate.

 Characters are the heart and soul of a story.
 We care about a story only to the extent that we care about its characters.
 In order for us to connect with characters, they need to do more than move the plot forward.
 Characters require depth and complexity.
 Who are these characters?
 What do they want?
 Why do they want it?
 What’s standing in their way?
 Realistic characters come with all the flaws, quirks, and baggage that real people possess.
 They’re not just names on a page; they have pasts and personalities, and each one is unique.